-Procedure In this instance the system might be busy - Try moving the mouse again after waiting a short while.
+Problem Procedure On-screen pointer does not respond to mouse operation In this instance the system might be busy - Try moving the mouse again after waiting a short while.
 Remove the mouse from the computer and then reconnect it to a free USB port in order to ensure it is firmly attached.
-In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
-To access this utility, click Desktop -> Desktop Assist (in taskbar) -> Control Panel -> Hardware and Sound -> Mouse.
+Double-clicking does not work In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
+To access this utility, click Desktop -> Desktop Assist -> Control Panel -> Hardware and Sound -> Mouse.
 Within the Mouse Properties window, click the Buttons tab.
-3. Set the double-click speed as required and click OK .
-In this instance, you should initially try changing the speed setting within the Mouse Control utility.
-To access this utility, click Desktop -> Desktop Assist (in taskbar) -> Control Panel -> Hardware and Sound -> Mouse.
+Set the double-click speed as required and click OK.

+Problem Procedure The on-screen pointer moves too fast or too slow In this instance, you should initially try changing the speed setting within the Mouse Control utility.
+To access this utility, click Desktop -> Desktop Assist -> Control Panel -> Hardware and Sound -> Mouse.
 Within the Mouse Properties window, click the Pointer Options tab.
 Set the pointer speed as required and click OK.
-The elements of the mouse responsible for detecting movement might be dirty - please refer to the documentation supplied with the mouse for instructions on how to clean it.
+The on-screen pointer moves erratically The elements of the mouse responsible for detecting movement might be dirty - please refer to the documentation supplied with the mouse for instructions on how to clean it.
 If you are still unable to resolve the problem, contact TOSHIBA Support.